Aguafrommars/Identity.Redis/README.md

         .AddRedisStores("localhost")
         .AddDefaultTokenProviders();

-Or with an Action receiving an instance of a ConfigurationOptions:
+Or with an `Action` receiving an instance of a `StackExchange.Redis.ConfigurationOptions`:

     services.AddIdentity<ApplicationUser, IdentityRole>()